-The Flowing Water Interpretive Trail is perfect for little feet.
-Our family tackled this hike early spring with our 2 and 4 year old.
-Both girls managed to hike the full distance without much of a challenge but if your worried about those little feet then bring along a carrier.
-This hike is great for all abilities but please note that there is a slight elevation and stairs.
+The Flowing Water Interpretive Trail is a beautiful easy trail near Calgary and Canmore.
+Our family tackled this hike early spring with our 2 and 4-year-old.
+Both girls managed to hike the full distance without much of a challenge but if you’re worried about those little feet then bring along a carrier.
+This hike is great for all abilities but please note that there is a set of stairs.
 Enjoy the hike and have lots of fun!

 Flowing Water Interpretive Trail

-There are two places to start the Flowing Water Interpretive Trail.
+There are two places to start the Flowing Water Interpretive Loop.

 Option 2: Drive past the bathrooms and turn into the campground and there is a large sign indicating the trailhead.
 If you are staying at the campground then you could bike to the starting point and lock your bikes to the fence located at the entrance. at 51.08691°N 115.05851 ° W

-This trail was the perfect for our 3 and 4 year old.
-Young 1-2 year olds may find it challenging so I suggest bringing a carrier.
+Flowing Water Interpretive hike was an ideal distance and elevation for our 3 and 4-year-old.
+Younger children may find it challenging so I suggest bringing a carrier.

-Once at the trailhead stay right at the fork.
-Hike up high beside the Kananaskis River in the trees.
-After a short distance there is a set of stairs that takes you down to the River.
-Make sure that you do not let your kids play in the river as it is unsafe.
+Soon after the main trailhead, cross the short bridge and follow the trail through the dense forest.
+Stay right at the fork to start the loop alongside the Kananaskis River in the trees.
+After a short distance, there is a set of stairs that go down to the river.
+Pass the stairs or head down for a break and soak in the views from below.
+Make sure that you do not let your kids play in the river as it is very unsafe.

-From there the trail turns into a boardwalk and a second opportunity to view Mount Yamnuska.
+As you forge on along the kid-friendly trail, make sure to look to the other side as there will be fantastic views of the adjacent mountains, including Mount Yamnuska.
+From there, the trail descends into the trees and eventually passes a beaver dam.
+The trail then turns into a boardwalk and a second opportunity to view Mount Yamnuska emerges.
 Only a few more turns and the hike finishes at the main trailhead.